Understanding the TikTok Algorithm in 2026

 Key Takeaways:

 • The TikTok algorithm: Like the YouTube or Instagram algorithm, the TikTok algorithm's goal is to provide highly relevant and engaging content to every user.
-However, the exact workings of the mechanism are like a secret sauce, unavailable to the public.
+However, the exact workings of the mechanism are kept secret.

 • How to beat the algorithm: Quality content that's watched to the end, engaged with, and features relevant keywords or hashtags in the captions is more likely to be featured on users' FYP.

-• 2025 updates: TikTok is likely to continue enhancing its algorithm to increase personalisation
+• 2026 updates: TikTok is likely to continue enhancing its algorithm to increase personalisation.

-Like any other social media platform, TikTok's algorithm tries to serve each user with personalised and optimised content.
+Like any other social media platform, TikTok's algorithm shows each user personalised content.
 In other words, the AI-driven algorithm tries to configure the best possible home page.
-On TikTok, that home page is the "For You" page, also referred to as FYP, which is tailored to each user's interests.
+On TikTok, the home page is the "For You" page (FYP).

 How does the algorithm work on TikTok?